MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/network-subsystem/net-sub-performance-tuning-nics.md

 > Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

-You can use this topic to performance tune network adapters that are installed in computers that are running Windows Server 2016 and later versions.
+Use the information in this topic to tune the performance network adapters for computers that are running Windows Server 2016 and later versions.
+If your network adapters provide tuning options, you can use these options to optimize network throughput and resource usage.

-Determining the correct tuning settings for your network adapter depend on the following variables:
+The correct tuning settings for your network adapters depend on the following variables:

 - The network adapter and its feature set
 - The type of workload that the server performs
 - The server hardware and software resources
 - Your performance goals for the server

-If your network adapter provides tuning options, you can use these parameters to optimize network throughput and resource usage.

 The following sections describe some of your performance tuning options.